robot5000-design/ms1-band-website/README.md

 element wrapped in a button.
 The solution was to use the anchor element only but styled as a button.

-Chrome Dev Tools Lighthouse suggested that for security reasons that rel="noreferrer" should be added to all external links.
+Chrome Dev Tools Lighthouse made a number of suggestions:

+- for security reasons that rel="noreferrer" should be added to all external links.
 It indicates that no referrer information is to be leaked when following the link and also implies the noopener keyword behavior under the same conditions (taken from HTML Living Standard website).

-Chrome Dev Tools Lighthouse also suggested that the embedded video iframe elements should have a title for screen readers.
+- the embedded video iframe elements should have a title for screen readers.
 This has been added.

-The final suggestion made by Lighthouse was to remove the user-scalable="no" from the meta element.
+- remove the user-scalable="no" from the meta element.
   Again for accessability reasons.
 This has been removed.

+- size of images were reducing performance.
+All images have been reduced in size.

 The other significant issue in testing was on mobile devices where the browser address bar appears and disappears as the user scrolls, was causing a scaling issue where the fixed